High Arctic Odyssey: Remote Russian Archipelagos

 A significant site in polar exploration, Novaya Zemlya also offers a number of opportunities for you to trace the footsteps of famous explorers and reflect on the region's history.

-Day 8 to Day 13: Exploring the Kara Sea and Severnaya Zemlya Say goodbye to Novaya Zemlya as we cruise farther east, exploring the Kara Sea.
+Days 8 - 13: Exploring the Kara Sea and Severnaya Zemlya Say goodbye to Novaya Zemlya as we cruise farther east, exploring the Kara Sea.
 The westernmost Asian sea off Siberia, the Kara Sea is known as the "ice cellar" of the Arctic, as it is often encumbered by trapped ice floes.
 Ice conditions will be considered by your skilled captain during navigation - luckily sea ice happens to be a great habitat for iconic arctic wildlife.
 There are several sites and small archipelagoes along the Siberian coast we hope to explore, tracing the path of polar explorers searching for the Northeast Passage.
 Weather and ice will determine where we explore, but some areas we hope to visit include Russky Island, Troynoy Island and Cape Chelyuskin.

 Both Russky Island and Troynoy Island are part of the Great Arctic State Nature Reserve, the largest reserve in Eurasia.
 Russky Island is the site of a former polar station, established, in part, to monitor navigation along the Northern Sea Route, the Russian section of the Northeast Passage.